jizekki/base-steering/README.md

 # Additional changes as to the initial version

-- In addition to all the previous functionalities. the code has been optimized by adding a class `Point` to store the coordinates and easily apply operations between multiple instances.
+In addition to all the previous functionalities :
+- the code has been optimized by adding a class `Point` to store the coordinates and easily apply operations between multiple instances.
+- The code has been cleaned to follow the `PEP8` style guide.